Cher Lloyd: 2011–2012: Sticks and Stones

-In November 2011, Lloyd announced her debut headlining UK tour, the Sticks and Stones Tour, which took place in March and April 2012.
-On 13 December, a music video for "Dub on the Track," featuring underground artists Mic Righteous, Dot Rotten and Ghetts, who also all appear in the accompanying video, premiered on SBTV.
-In December 2011, two more dates were added to the due to popular demand for tickets.

-In December 2011, Lloyd signed a record deal with L.A.
+In November, Lloyd announced her debut headlining UK tour, the Sticks and Stones Tour, which took place in March and April 2012.
+On 13 December, a music video for "Dub on the Track", featuring underground artists Mic Righteous, Dot Rotten, and Ghetts, who also all appear in the accompanying video, was premiered on SBTV.
+In December, two more dates were added, due to popular demand for tickets.
+Same month, Lloyd signed a record deal with L.A.
 Reid to Epic Records in the United States; a solo version of "Want U Back" was confirmed as Lloyd's debut single in the US and the first one from the American and Australian release of Sticks and Stones.
-The song was released in May 2012 and debuted at number 75 on the Billboard Hot 100 chart before rising to number 12.
-It also peaked at number 9 on Billboard Pop Songs, number 5 on Digital Songs, number 39 on the Hot 100 Airplay, and number 23 on Adult Pop Songs.
-It also debuted at number 95 on the Canadian Hot 100 chart and peaked at number 11.
+The song was released in May 2012, debuting at number 75 on the US Billboard Hot 100 chart before rising to number 12.
+It also peaked at number 9 on the US Billboard Pop Songs, number 5 on Digital Songs, number 39 on the Hot 100 Airplay, and number 23 on Adult Pop Songs.
+In Canada, it debuted at number 95 on the Canadian Hot 100 chart and peaked at number 11.
 As of February 2013, the track has sold over 2,000,000 copies in the US, and almost 3,000,000 copies worldwide.

-The second US single, "Oath", featuring American rapper Becky G, was released on October, but failed to match its predecessor's success, peaking at number 73 in the US Billboard Hot 100.
-In New Zealand, following the major success of "Want U Back," which reached number 3, "Oath" made a respectable impact, peaking at number 13, becoming Lloyd's third consecutive Top 20 hit in that country.
+The second US single, "Oath", featuring American rapper Becky G, was released in October.
+However, it failed to match its predecessor's success, peaking at number 73 in the US Billboard Hot 100.
+In New Zealand, following the major success of "Want U Back" which reached number 3, "Oath" peaked at number 13, becoming Lloyd's third consecutive Top 20 hit in that country.
 The American and Australian versions of Sticks and Stones were released on 2 October 2012, through Epic Records.
-This edition peaked at number nine in the US selling 32,948 copies in its opening week; it has sold more than 250,000 copies in the country as of September 2017.
-The album reached number thirty in Australia.
+The edition peaked at number nine in the US, selling 31,000 copies in its opening week.
+In Australia, the album reached number thirty.
 In October 2012, Lloyd supported American band Hot Chelle Rae on the Australian leg of their Whatever World Tour.